Alcohol Use and People with Diabetes

-Alcohol consumption can lower blood sugar levels to the point of hypoglycemia (low
+Drinking alcohol can lower blood sugar levels to the point of low blood sugar (hypoglycemia), causing

-The symptoms for alcohol intoxication and hypoglycemia are similar.
-Symptoms may include
+The symptoms for drunkenness and hypoglycemia are similar.
+Symptoms may include fatigue,

-Alcohol sometimes can also cause blood glucose levels to rise, due to the carbohydrates
+Alcohol sometimes can also cause blood glucose levels to rise.
+This is because of

-in certain drinks.
-Consuming alcohol while eating, or right before eating, can cause
+the carbohydrates in certain drinks.
+Drinking alcohol while eating, or right before

-blood sugar levels to rise.
-This may be dangerous to the individual.
-People with diabetes
+eating, can cause blood sugar levels to rise.
+This may be dangerous.
+Monitor your

-If you are using carbohydrate counting for adjusting insulin doses, do not count the
+If you are using carbohydrate counting to adjust insulin doses, don't count the alcohol